Manufacturing Is Not Always What You See in the Movies

 It is unlikely most Americans have even heard the term “advanced manufacturing.”

 With A Minute With Matt, Ringer hopes to change that.
-So far, he has put out three videos that answer three big manufacturing questions.
+So far, he has put out two videos that answer two big manufacturing questions.

 In the first, “What Is Advanced Manufacturing?,” he squishes huge changes into the short info-blast.
 “This is such a hard question to answer these days because there’s so many things that go into it,” Ringer says in his introduction.
 In short, he explains, “it’s just taking what we used to do and making it better.”